Šaltinis: Later resurrections

 The newspaper was resurrected in 1926 in Marijampolė by the Congregation of Marian Fathers of the Immaculate Conception.
 It also resurrected the historical supplements Šaltinėlis and Artojas.
 Its circulation was 6,000 copies in 1933.
 The newspaper was discontinued after the Soviet occupation of Lithuania in June 1940.
 The newspaper was reestablished in Nottingham by priest Steponas Matulis in 1961.
 After Lithuania regained independence in 1990, the newspaper relocated to Panevėžys in 1993 where it was published until 1998.
-Its circulation in 1993 was 1,000 copies.
+Its circulationwas 1,000 copies in 1993.